AngCamp/CampbellMurphy2024/Data_Usage/DATA_DOCUMENTATION.md

 ### Movement Overlap

-Ripple detector was also ran on two randomly selected non-hippocampal channels to detect simultaneous high frequency events outside of hippocampus.
-See movement events artifacts table description.
+The ripple detector was also run on two randomly selected non-hippocampal channels to detect simultaneous high frequency events outside of the hippocampus.
+See movement event artifacts table description.

 | Column Name | Description | Units | Data Type | Notes |
 |-------------|-------------|-------|-----------|-------|
 | `overlaps_with_movement` | Boolean indicating if SWR overlaps with movement periods | - | bool | |
 | `movement_overlap_percent` | Percentage of SWR duration that overlaps with movement | percentage | float64 | |

-## Movement Artifacts (probe_{ Probe ID }_channel_{ Channel ID }_movement_artifacts.csv.gz)
+## Movement Artifacts (`probe_{Probe_ID}_channel_{Channel_ID}_movement_artifacts.csv.gz`)

-Ripple detector was also ran on two randomly selected non-hippocampal channels to detect simultaneous high frequency events outside of hippocampus.
-These are the filds directly provided by the edeno Karlsson_ripple_detector though we removed the speed column.
-Signal is filtered to between 150 and 250 Hz, then the envelope is computed from the hilbert transform, smoothed, and z-scored.
-From the z-score the min, max, median, mean, area, and total energy are computed.
+The ripple detector was also run on two randomly selected non-hippocampal channels to detect simultaneous high frequency events outside of the hippocampus.
+These are the fields directly provided by the edeno Karlsson_ripple_detector, though we removed the speed column.
+The signal is filtered to between 150 and 250 Hz, then the envelope is computed from the Hilbert transform, smoothed, and z-scored.
+From the z-score, the min, max, median, mean, area, and total energy are computed.
 Used to produce the Movement Overlap fields in the Putative SWRs table.

 | Column Name | Description | Units | Data Type | Notes |
 |-------------|-------------|-------|-----------|-------|